ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 # co2_and_isotopes_mcmc_fit

 Reusable Python code for fitting atmospheric CO2, δ13CO2 and Δ14CO2 time series using the flexible model framework described in Álvarez-Hernández et al. (2026).
-The fits are performed with a Bayesian MCMC approach using the `emcee` sampler.

 The repository contains both general-purpose analysis tools and paper-specific scripts.
 The reusable scripts are intended for fitting, model tuning, and visualisation of results.